What Is A Codependent Marriage? Signs, Causes, And Ways To Fix

 3. The guilt and blame are one-way

 Codependency guilt is irrational.
 It’s also one-way.
-A codependent husband or wife will feel guilty or unnecessarily bad about things they haven’t done and can’t actually control or change.
-Or even things that are clearly their partner’s fault.
+A codependent person will feel guilty or unnecessarily bad about things they haven’t done and can’t control or change.
+Or even things that are their partner’s fault.
 So, when their partner gets a DUI, they somehow feel responsible for it.
 Or, they obsess over how they could have done something to prevent it.

 Related Reading: Is Guilt-Tripping In Relationships A Form Of Abuse?